goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

     with a version.

     >>> repository.labelResource(ob, 'my-second-label', force=True)
+    created label my-second-label from version 1 of <Sample object>

 Labels can also be used to update an object to a specific version:

     >>> repository.getVersionInfo(ob).version_id
     '1'
     >>> repository.updateResource(ob, 'my-first-label')
+    updated <Sample object> from version 1 to 3
     >>> repository.getVersionInfo(ob).version_id
     '3'
     >>> ob.value